Silver Falls State Park: Friends of Silver Falls

-Volunteers inspired by the beauty and history of Silver Falls have been active there since establishment of the park in 1933.
-In 1986, the citizens and the park staff envisioned a mission and established the Friends of Silver Falls State Park, Inc. That mission is "to further the educational and interpretive opportunities available to park visitors; to promote the preservation, protection and enhancement of the historical, natural, and recreational resources within the park; and to assist in the implementing park improvements and educational programs compatible with the nature of Silver Falls State Park."
+Volunteers have been active at Silver Falls State Park since its establishment.
+In 1986, citizens and park staff founded the Friends of Silver Falls State Park, Inc. with a mission "to further the educational and interpretive opportunities available to park visitors; to promote the preservation, protection and enhancement of the historical, natural, and recreational resources within the park; and to assist in the implementing park improvements and educational programs compatible with the nature of Silver Falls State Park."
+The organization has been responsible for much of the interpretive signage along the Trail of Ten Falls as well as spearheading the restoration and preservation of historical buildings and installing infrastructure like viewpoints and drinking fountains.
+Since 1992, volunteers of the Friends of Silver Falls State Park have operated the Nature Store in historic South Falls Lodge offering a variety of books, clothing and souvenirs in keeping with the park's nature theme which provides additional funding to be used for park improvements.

-As a result, this private and public partnership has created a more meaningful park experience for the nearly one million annual visitors to the park, far beyond what state park funding alone can provide.

-Since 1992, volunteers of the Friends of Silver Falls State Park have operated the Nature Store in historic South Falls Lodge.
-This store offers a variety of books, clothing and souvenirs in keeping with the park's nature theme.
-The organization has also been responsible for much of the interpretive signage along the Trail of Ten Falls.